genesiscommunitysuccess/docs/docs/server-reference/other-modules/DbToGenesis/dbtogenesis.md

 Here is an example step by step of how to get an Oracle database up and running with **DbToGenesis**.
 It shows how to create tables, stored procedures and triggers and also the **dbtogenesis.xml** configuration for Genesis.

+The example shows two different ways of using key values imported from Oracle.

+* INSTRUMENT_ID represents the primary key in our Oracle table, but also our primary key in our Genesis table. **GenesisPrimaryKeyId** is set to INSTRUMENT_BY_EXTERNAL_ID in order to keep a relationship between records in each database, and even though in this case EXTERNAL_ID (which does not need to be specified in metaData) contains the same values as INSTRUMENT_ID, it could potentially be different.
+As we are specifying INSTRUMENT_ID in our metaData, the Oracle INSTRUMENT_ID value will become our INSTRUMENT_ID in Genesis too.
+* On the other hand, COUNTERPARTY_ID is also the primary key in both database systems, but we are not using its value in Genesis (COUNTERPARTY_ID is not specified in the metaData block).
+The Genesis COUNTERPARTY_ID value will be generated when you insert a new record in Genesis, as specified in the Genesis dictionary.
+The value of Oracle's COUNTERPARTY_ID will still be kept internally in the Genesis COUNTERPARTY table inside the EXTERNAL_ID field in order to correlate inserts, updates and deletions.

  1. Create the UpdateQueue table.
     ![](/img/createupdatequeuetable.png)
  2. Create the ClearUpdateQueue procedure.